 The touch tour consists of descriptions of the set and an opportunity to feel the fixtures, fittings and textures of the scenery, and to meet the actors who will describe their character and costume.
 If you wish to attend the touch tour before the performance, please inform the Box Office who will be able to give you more information.

-We offer large print cast sheets for all Royal Court productions and braille cast sheets are available from Press Nights for all Jerwood Theatre Downstairs productions.
+We display large print cast sheets for all Royal Court productions that we invite you to read or take a picture of before you take your seat, and braille cast sheets are available for all Jerwood Theatre Downstairs productions.

 We have created several audio tracks with detailed information about your visit to the theatre.
 These can be found at the bottom of this page.

 Guide and hearing dogs are welcome at the Royal Court.
 Please let the Box Office know when booking your ticket so that we can arrange an aisle seat or have someone at hand to take care of your dog.
 Some of our productions contain loud noises and startling lighting effects.
 If this is likely to upset your dog please ask for advice when booking your ticket.

 As you enter the theatre via the easy-open doors on the right-hand side of the building, the lift is located to the right of these doors.
 The lift is fitted with a voice commentary and takes you to all levels of the building.